influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/administration/cluster-commands.md

 To restore from a [**full backup**](#backup), include the `-full` argument and provide the path to the backup manifest (`/path/to/backups/backup.manifest`).
-To restore from an **incremental or metadata-only** backup, provide the path to the directory that contains the backup files (`/path/to/backups`).
+To restore from an **incremental or metadata** backup, provide the path to the directory that contains the backup files (`/path/to/backups`).

 ##### Arguments